ComputerScienceHouse/WebDrink-2.0/docs/API.md

 ### GET /users/info/:uid/:ibutton

-**Description:** Get your own user info, including uid, username, credit balance, and ibutton.
-Drink admins can look up other user's info by uid or ibutton.
+**Description:** Get a user's info, including uid, username, credit balance, and ibutton.
+Only requests by drink admins will return ibutton.
+Will return your own info if no uid or ibutton is provided.

 **Parameters:**